phpDocumentor/phpDocumentor/README.md

 How to use DocBlox?
 -------------------

+*NOTE*: DocBlox must be installed in a path without spaces in order to generate HTML files.
+The libraries that DocBlox uses to transform XSL files do not reliably support spaces in the path.

 ### The easy way

 The easiest way to run docblox is by running the following command: